Testimonials

 Why they startedTo document my life for my children

-We realised we were running out of time to capture my mother's memories.
-StoriLeaf gave us a gentle way to do it without rushing her or putting pressure on her.
+We were running out of time to capture my mother's memories.
+StoriLeaf gave us a gentle way to do it without rushing her or making her feel she had to perform.

 Who the book was forMy mother